Tara Greaney, M.S., Executive Director & Head of School

 Tara holds a B.A. in Child Psychology from Fairleigh Dickinson University, an M.S. in Educational Leadership from Bank Street College, as well as Montessori Certification.

-Nour M. Goda, M.Ed., Acting Executive Director
+Nour M. Goda, M.Ed., Associate Director

 After nearly eight years of teaching in secondary schools, Nour decided to shift her trajectory toward early childhood education.
 Nour firmly believes that learners of all ages learn best when actively involved in constructing meaning and knowledge, and that each individual learner's potential must be cultivated by a warm and well-trained staff.

 Nour earned her B.A. in English from Connecticut College and M.Ed. in English Education from Lehman College.
 She is currently pursuing her Montessori Administrator's Credential at the Center for Montessori Education in New Rochelle.
 Nour is a very active and involved aunt to three nephews and one niece who are between ages 1 - 5.

 Julie is serving as Admissions Director during the 2016-2017 school year and this is her fifth year at Morningside.
 She came to Morningside with ten years of elementary teaching experience, teaching kindergarten, and 1st and 3rd grades.
 She has a Bachelor's degree in Elementary Education and a Master's degree in Literacy.
 Julie holds certifications in elementary education and reading/literacy in NY and HI.
 She has taught Kids Yoga and served as Head Teacher in the South and PM classes.

 In addition to teaching, Julie is passionate about travel, especially to places where she can swim, surf, and hike.
 She spends her free time as a health and wellness coach.
 Last fall, Julie and her husband welcomed their son, Bennett, into the world and are looking forward to having Bennett officially join the Morningside family next year.